pauloreis-ds/Machine-Learning-ROADMAP/2 - Regression/README.md

 ps: another quantity that we calculate is the Root Mean Squared Error (RMSE).
 It is just the square root of the mean square error.
 That is probably the most easily interpreted statistic, since it has the same units as the quantity plotted on the vertical axis (y).

 [This may answer some questions of yours](https://www.dataquest.io/blog/understanding-regression-error-metrics/)

+[MAE and RMSE — Which Metric is Better?](https://medium.com/human-in-a-machine-world/mae-and-rmse-which-metric-is-better-e60ac3bde13d).
+I thought it is interesting.

 [<img align="right" width="60" height="60" src="https://github.com/pauloreis-ds/Paulo-Reis-Data-Science/blob/master/Paulo%20Reis/Pauloreis01.png">](https://github.com/pauloreis-ds)